Dhghomon/easy_rust/README.md

 How about `pub` for a struct, enum, trait, or module? `pub` works like this for them:

 - `pub` for a struct: it makes the struct public, but the items are not public.
 To make an item public, you have to write `pub` for each one too.
 - `pub` for an enum or trait: everything becomes public.
 This makes sense because traits are about giving the same behaviour to something.
-And enums are about a selection between items, and you need to see them to select them.
+And enums are about choosing between items, and you need to see them all to choose them.
 - `pub` for a module: the first module will be `pub` because if it isn't pub then nobody can touch anything in it at all.
 But modules inside modules need `pub` to be public.

 So let's put a struct named `Billy` inside `print_things`.
 This struct will be almost all public, but not quite.
 The struct is public so it will say `pub struct Billy`.
 Inside it will have a `name` and `times_to_print`. `name` will not be public, because we only want the user to create structs named `"Billy".to_string()`.
 But the user can select the number of times to print, so that will be public.
 It looks like this: